 Succulents also tend to have really beautiful flowers.
-It can take quite a while for most succulents to flower but the wait is so worth it!
+It can take quite a while for most succulents to flower but there are things you can do to help it along.!

 Growing succulents is a hobby with many gardeners, particularly those who enjoy easy to care for indoor plants.

 A cactus is a fleshy plant that stores water and is a part of the succulent group.
 But in order for a succulent to be considered a cactus, it must have areoles.

 Aeroles are small and round mounds of flesh that are cushion like.
 These mounds have spines, hair leaves and flowers growing on them.